Simulation Methods for Psychologists using R 4H PSYCH4091

 By the end of this course students will be able to:

-■ Critically evaluate the goal and implementation of the percentile bootstrap at an abstract level
+■ Critically evaluate the goal and implementation of the percentile bootstrap and cross-validation and simulation methods at an abstract level;

-■ Interact with and write R code implementing the percentile bootstrap
+■ Interact with and write R code implementing the percentile bootstrap, cross validation and simulations;

-■ Apply the bootstrap to inferences on measures of central tendency and correlations
+■ Apply the percentile bootstrap and cross-validation to inferences on measures of central tendency and regressions;

-■ Illustrate raw data and bootstrap results using ggplot2
+■ Illustrate raw data, bootstrap, cross-validation and simulation results using ggplot2;

-■ Use the percentile bootstrap to make statistical inferences and interpret the results, including the description of p values and confidence intervals
+■ Use the percentile bootstrap, cross-validation and other simulation methods to make statistical inferences and interpret the results, including the description of p values, confidence intervals and performance measures;

 Minimum Requirement for Award of Credits